GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/intro.md

 - [Duo Security](./duo.md)
 - [Social Login](./passport.md)

-Custom scripts can also be written to support unique requirements for authentication.
+Existing interception scripts can be customized and extended, or new scripts can be written to support unique business requirements for authentication.
 For example, a custom script could be written to implement extra authentication steps based on contextual information such as fraud scores, location, or browser profiling.

 Follow the [custom authentication script tutorial](./customauthn.md) to better understand the process of writing your own interception scripts.